md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

 - **shared**: Contains utility classes, including cryptographic functions.
 - **client**: The client application that encrypts the profile and sends it to the server.
 - **server**: The server application that decrypts the profile and handles requests.

 ---

-## Choosing the Right Encryption Modes and Padding

-### RSA Encryption Mode and Padding
-- **Mode**: `ECB` (Electronic Codebook) is used for RSA since we are only encrypting small amounts of data (the AES key).
-While `ECB` is not recommended for encrypting large blocks of data due to security concerns (e.g., identical plaintext blocks result in identical ciphertext blocks), it's acceptable in this context where RSA only encrypts the AES key.

-- **Padding**: `OAEPWithSHA-256AndMGF1Padding` is chosen for RSA.
-OAEP (Optimal Asymmetric Encryption Padding) provides better security compared to older padding schemes like PKCS#1, protecting against certain types of attacks.

-For further reference on why these modes and padding schemes are selected, check out [this comparison on Medium](https://medium.com/@davidneilson/understanding-the-difference-between-padding-schemes-in-cryptography-15c0f9c538ff).

-### AES Encryption Mode and Padding
-- **Mode**: `GCM` (Galois/Counter Mode) is selected for AES because it provides both confidentiality and integrity.
-Unlike traditional block cipher modes like CBC, GCM automatically handles padding and provides built-in authentication, ensuring that the data hasn't been tampered with.

-- **Padding**: `NoPadding` is used because GCM handles padding internally.
-Using extra padding would interfere with the encryption process and is unnecessary.

-These modes and padding selections optimize the performance and security of encryption, reducing vulnerabilities that could arise from other configurations.

----